Hoyasumii/bee-movie/README.md

 Ken, Barry was looking at your resume, and he agreed with me that eating with chopsticks isn't really a special skill.

-You think I don't see wh
+You think I don't see wha